-The TOSHIBA PC Health Monitor application proactively monitors a number of system functions such as power consumption, battery health (for models with battery) and the system cooling, informing you of significant system conditions.
-This application recognizes the system and individual component serial numbers, and will track specific activities related to the computer and their usage.
+The TOSHIBA PC Health Monitor application proactively monitors a number of system functions such as power consumption, battery health (for models with battery), and the system cooling, informing you of significant system conditions.
+This application recognizes the system and individual component serial numbers, and tracks specific activities related to the computer and their usage.

-The collected information includes device operation time and number of actuations or status changes (i.e.: number of power button and FN key combination uses, AC adaptor, battery (for models with battery), LCD, fan, HDD/SSD, sound volume, wireless communication functionalities and USB information), date of initial system use, and also computer and device usage (i.e.: power settings, battery temperature and recharging (for models with battery), CPU, memory, backlight illumination time, and temperatures for various devices).
+The collected information includes device operation time and number of actuations or status changes (that is: number of power button and FN key combination uses, AC adaptor, battery (for models with battery), LCD, fan (for models with fan), internal storage drive, sound volume, wireless communication functionalities and USB information), date of initial system use, and also computer and device usage (that is: power settings, battery temperature and recharging (for models with battery), CPU, memory, backlight illumination time, and temperatures for various devices).
 The collected information is not limited to the examples specified here.
-The stored data uses a very small portion of the total hard disk capacity, approximately 10MB or less per year.
+The stored data uses a very small portion of the total internal storage capacity, approximately 10 MB or less per year.

-This information is used to identify and provide a notification of system conditions which may effect the performance of your TOSHIBA computer.
-It may also be used to help diagnose problems should the computer require service by TOSHIBA or TOSHIBA's authorized service providers.

-Additionally, TOSHIBA may also use this information for quality assurance analysis.
+This information is used to identify and provide a notification of system conditions which might affect the performance of your TOSHIBA computer.
+It might also be used to help diagnose problems should the computer require service by TOSHIBA or TOSHIBA authorized service providers.
+Additionally, TOSHIBA might also use this information for quality assurance analysis.

-Subject to the use restrictions above, the data on the internal storage drive logged may be transferred to entities located outside of your country or region of residence (e.g., European Union).
-Those countries may or may not have the same data protection laws or data protection levels as required by your home country or region.
+Subject to the use restrictions above, the data on the internal storage drive logged might be transferred to entities located outside of your country or region of residence (for example, European Union).
+Those countries might or might not have the same data protection laws or data protection levels as required by your home country or region.

-You may disable the TOSHIBA PC Health Monitor at any time by uninstalling the software via Uninstall a program in the Control Panel.
+You can disable the TOSHIBA PC Health Monitor at any time by uninstalling the software via Uninstall a program in the Control Panel.
 Doing so will automatically delete all collected information from the internal storage drive.

-The TOSHIBA PC Health Monitor software does not extend or modify TOSHIBA's obligations under its standard limited warranty in any way.
-TOSHIBA's standard limited warranty terms and limitations apply.
+The TOSHIBA PC Health Monitor software does not extend or modify TOSHIBA obligations under its standard limited warranty in any way.
+TOSHIBA standard limited warranty terms and limitations apply.